tweag/python-monorepo-example/2017-09-14-inline-java-tutorial.md

           ^
 ```

-When making calls with wrong argument or return types to Java methods,
+When making calls with the wrong argument or return types to Java methods,
 the functions in the package `jvm` produce a runtime error.
 Usually the programmer would get an exception called `NoSuchMethodError`
 and the name of the offending method.
 The error produced by